Can Masturbating Induce A Period? | Unraveling Myths

 3. Luteal Phase

 After ovulation, the luteal phase begins and lasts until menstruation starts again.
-The ruptured follicle transforms into a corpus luteum, which secretes progesterone to maintain the uterine lining for potential implantation of an embryo.
+The ruptured follicle transforms into a corpus luteum, which secretes progesterone to support the uterine lining for potential implantation of an embryo.

 If fertilization does not occur, hormone levels drop, leading to the shedding of the uterine lining—this is menstruation.